Linux ADB into your Ouya via the Raspberry Pi? With SSH even?!?! It's more likely than you think!

 This is probably one of our most ambitious blog articles from all of the video/time/effort put in.
 But we feel it’s worth it because it gives another option on how to handle android programming and loading.
-If Microsoft wishes to lock down its OS more and more than alternative methods must be researched to attain a level of usability that is not only acceptable but common between all computing platforms to understand.
+If Microsoft wishes to lock down its OS more and more alternative methods must be researched to attain a level of usability that is not only acceptable but common between all computing platforms to understand.

-Granted, this tutorial involves having to either have a Linux box ready to rock and roll and/or purchasing a Raspberry Pi with a wireless option to do this with ease.
+Granted, this tutorial involves having to either have a Linux box ready to rock and roll and/or purchase a Raspberry Pi with a wireless option to do this with ease.
 However, once configured the Raspberry Pi almost acts as a multi-tool.
 Not only being able to login to Ouya but other android based devices as well.
 All of it was done remotely without the hassle of overriding drivers or turning off the security of an OS.

-We hope that you found these blogs and videos useful and until next time.
+We hope that you found these blogs and videos useful until next time.